The following is the editorial workflow that every manuscript submitted to the journal

 Research Involving Animals

-Studies on patients or volunteers require ethics committee approval and informed consent,
+Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.

 Ethics in Publishing